aniva/theperfectkitebar/README.md

 - Experimental design exploration
 - Field replacement and customization of bar components

-All parts are designed with parametric flexibility in mind — allowing for adaptation to different materials, manufacturing methods, and rope/tube sizes.
+All parts are designed with parametric flexibility in mind—allowing for adaptation to different materials, manufacturing methods, and rope/tube sizes.

 ---